How do I set up DKIM records for my domain?

-While AWeber does automatic authentication, it is a best practice to also authenticate your own custom domain to build the best sender reputation possible.
+In order to ensure industry leading deliverability, AWeber authenticates all messages we send for our users automatically.
+While AWeber does basic authentication for you automatically, it is a best practice to also authenticate your own domain name to build the best email sending reputation possible.

-How to set up DNS records for your custom domain
+Next, set up DKIM for your domain

+If you are not using IONOS by 1&1, GoDaddy, or Google Domains, you will need to add the DNS records manually.
 First, login to your domain provider's website to create DNS entries.
 Instructions on how to edit DNS records for several popular providers are listed below for your convenience:

 Add three DKIM records